Master of Business Administration (Leadership) - CL39

 When you study this course via our hyper-flexible Be Different learning platform you get to set the pace.
 You are not bound by our traditional term dates, such as Term 1 (March) or Term 2 (July) and you can submit your assessments at any time over the duration of the course.
 Each standard unit is designed to take 144 hours to complete, which equates to 12–18 months of full-time study for the full course.
 You will have up to five years from enrolment to complete the course at your own pace.
 Choose to spread your studies out evenly with 6–10 hours per week, do larger sections all at once on weekends or holidays, or anywhere in between – it is entirely up to you.

-The course is open for applications all year round so you can start your studies anytime.
+The course is open for applications to international off-shore all-year round so you can start your studies anytime.
 Once enrolled, you will have up to five years to complete this course.

 DISRUPTION, INNOVATION & ENTREPRENEURSHIP